amiiit/thoughts/testing-componen-async-request.md

 }
 ```

-Can you see why this is hard to test?
-This is because componentDidMount works asynchronously, what means that its executing will end before the network request terminates and we don't have any guarantee when or even if the `setState` function will get invoked.
+This is quite tricky to test.
+This is because `componentDidMount` does some asynchronous work, what means that `componentDidMount` will terminate before the network response reaches the component and we don't have any guarantee when or even if the `setState` function will get invoked.
+In our unit test, if we look too early into the state the data might not be there yet and our test will fail.

 ## The test case